Industrialization, Urbanization, and Immigration in the Gilded Age

 But Riis was not the first person to bring the plight of poverty to Americans.
-In Henry George’s essay, "The Crime of Poverty" published in 1885, he states in his first pages:
+In Henry George's essay, "The Crime of Poverty" - an excerpt from which you were supposed to read for today's discussion - published in 1885, he states in his first pages:

 "Long ago it was said that 'one half of the world does not know how the other half lives.' ...
 The half that was on top cared little for the struggles, and less for the fate, of those who were underneath, so long as it was able to hold them there and keep its own seat ...
 I propose to talk of the Crime of Poverty ...
 Nine tenths of human misery, I think you will find, if you look, to be due to poverty ...
 And it seems to me clear that the great majority of those who suffer from poverty are poor not from their own particular faults, but because of conditions imposed by society at large.
 Therefore I hold that poverty is a crime - not an individual crime, but a social crime, a crime for which we all, poor as well as rich, are responsible ...
 I hold, and I think no one who looks at the facts can fail to see, that poverty is utterly unnecessary.
 It is not by the decree of the Almighty, but it is because of our own injustice, our own selfishness, our own ignorance, that this scourge, worse than any pestilence, ravages our civilisation, bringing want and suffering and degradation, destroying souls as well as bodies."